So that his employees would have a pleasant environment for picnicking and boating, Milton S. Hershey built Hershey Park in 1906.

-From the moment he created his community, Milton S. Hershey planned to build a park to create a more pleasant environment for workers and residents than any typical factory town of the time.
+From the moment he established his community, Milton S. Hershey planned to build a park to create a more pleasant environment for workers and residents than any typical factory town of the time.

-Hershey Park's original appeal was its simplicity.
+Hershey Park formally opened to the public on Memorial Day, May 30, 1906 along the banks of Spring Creek.
 An ideal spot for picnicking, boating, and canoeing, the Park was landscaped with graceful trees and wooded groves that provided a shady retreat for thousands of people without being crowded.
 The original main buildings, a rustic bandstand and pavilion, served as a stage for vaudeville and theatre productions.

 On July 4, 1908, a merry-go-round was installed and opened.
 An amphitheatre was constructed adjoining the pavilion and was described as a "model of excellence."
 One of the most acoustically perfect buildings of its kind, the amphitheatre offered 1,500-tiered seats on a sloping hillside.
 The entrance sign read, "Ye who enter here leave dull cares behind."